Xmas Cyberpunk, or Christmas Night-117.DIR: Plot

 Cyberpunk literature, which emerged as a branch of science fiction, describes the symbiosis of man and machine, with the machine (and all the elements associated with it: cyberspace, virtual reality, artificial intelligence, cyborgs, biorotobots, etc.) necessarily winning.

 To a certain extent, "Xmas Cyberpunk" can be seen as a remake of Turgenev's story "Mumu".

 The story simulates a situation in which an entire city is put under the power of a computer for 24 hours.
 At the beginning of the story, the author refers the reader to computer reality.
 The Latin characters ".DIR" refer to the video file format Adobe Director Movie (a video that can be opened with the help of the Adobe Director program).
 In the case of Pelevin's story, the ending ".DIR" in the title serves as an unambiguous allusion to the fact that the text is to be taken as an internal computer file, rather than as a written text.

 The story was written in the late 1990s, precisely at a time when the development of computer technology allowed the average user to interact successfully with a computer at a new level.
-With the advent of the operating system Windows-95, equipped with the now familiar graphical (rather than text, as was the DOS system) interface, the computer began to play an increasingly important role in the life of the individual and society as a whole.
+With the advent of the operating system Windows 95, equipped with the now familiar graphical interface, the computer began to play an increasingly important role in the life of the individual and society as a whole.

 The central event of the story is that the virus "PH-117.DIR" ("Christmas Night"), having infected the computer of the mayor of the fictional town of Petroplahovsk, for one day "took over" the management of the state and criminal structures of the town.